 Deletion Anomaly

-One example of this can be a table, again a customer table of an e-commerce company that uses a single table for all the orders placed, but on cancelling the order, the order information must be removed and since there is no other table to store customer information, the customer information is bound to be deleted as well.
-Thus, we can split the table into two, one that has requested orders and the other holding the customer details to increase customer retention.
+An e-commerce company might use a table, this time a customer table, to store all of the orders that are placed, but when an order is canceled, the order information must be removed, and since there is no other table to store customer information, that information will inevitably be deleted as well.
+To boost customer retention, we can divide the table into two, one containing the requested orders and the other containing the customer information.

 Example of Deletion Anomalies in DBMS